Downtown Oakland: AC Transit

 The 1T continues to run at late nights, replacing a segment of line 801 upon the opening of line 1T in August 2020.
 Passengers may transfer at San Leandro BART to 801 service via International Boulevard, East 14th Street, and Mission Boulevard, approximating the route of BART service from Fremont.

 Transit passengers traveling in and out of downtown are serviced by various AC Transit stops near Broadway and 12th Street, loosely connected to 12th Street BART, as well as the Uptown Transit Center bus mall on 20th Street, connected to 19th Street BART.
 The Uptown Transit Center features multiple bus shelters with seating, NextBus arrival prediction signs, and local and Rapid Bus service to Oakland's streetcar suburbs.
 These stations host local service, Rapid service, Transbay Express, and All Nighter service.
 (Some, but not all, other bus stops in downtown Oakland also include shelters and arrival signs.)
 A Clipper Add Value Machine is located at AC Transit headquarters at 1600 Franklin Street, as well as at all BART stations.

 Gondola

 The Oakland Athletics made a proposal to have a privately financed gondola lift travel on Washington Street from 10th Street near City Center to Water Street in Jack London Square.
 It is proposed as a new mode of transportation to the team's future ballpark in Jack London Square.
 There would be approximately 12-14 gondola cabins, each of which would carry about 35 people, with a projection of 6,000 people transported per hour.
-This project is estimated to be completed in 2023.
+This project wasestimated to be completed in 2023, but the Athletics decided to go ahead with their move to Las Vegas instead.